-During that time, I also taught classes in graphic design and color theory at my high school alma mater, the Los Angeles County High School for the Arts.
+Along this trajectory, I also taught a Graphic Design and Color Theory class for three years at my high school alma mater, the Los Angeles County High School for the Arts.
 During a stint at TBWA\Chiat\Day, the agency that created the landmark 1984 Apple Macintosh commercial, I produced ads for premiere accounts (Infiniti, Nissan, Pedigree) and toasted successes with ad mavens around the company surfboard bar.
 As a brand ambassador for Nike, I lead and managed a grass-roots running program throughout the greater LA area, which attracted over 1000 runners per week.
 While LA is full of culture and opportunity, I felt the constant sunshine and gridlock traffic were suffocating me.
 I needed clouds, rain, and open green spaces.

-Most days are filled with a combination of designing stuff at the computer, becoming a better photographer, curating a penguin collection and sometimes resisting the urge to take off for the trails with my husky pup and running partner, Indi.
+Most days are filled with design work, reading too many things, curating an Instagram account that reflects my passion, and sometimes resisting the urge to wander on those wonderful PNW trails with my husky pup and running partner, Indi.